-self is configured with a URI to the resource created by the SCEF for the request
+self is configured with a URI to the resource created by the SCEF for the request.

-General Exceptions:
+General Exceptions

 If the SCEF responds with one of the error response codes defined in clause 8.3, the IN-CSE shall update the e2eQosStatus of the <e2eQosSession> resource to a value of FAILED.

-Step 6: The IN-CSE returns response to Originator.
+Step 6: The IN-CSE returns response to Originator

 7.9.3.2 QoS Session request processing procedure